lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    It creates an executable called wham that you can copy in the BiasedSampling folder.
+    It creates an executable called wham that you can copy in the *BiasedSampling/* folder.

     In order to apply the WHAM algorithm to our simulation, we first need to create a metadata file.
 This file simply